Undergraduate Major & Minor in Intelligence & National Security StudiesĀ

 - U.S. Citizenship and eligible for a security clearance

-- Declared INSS certificate or minor
+- Declared INSS major/minor

 Preferred Qualifications